 You can union tables from different data sources by creating a multi-connection data source in Tableau.

-Details on Hevo pricing can be found here.
 Give Hevo a try by sign up for the 14-day free trial today.
+Also, check out our unbeatable pricing to choose the best plan for your organization.

 Manik is a passionate data enthusiast with extensive experience in data engineering and infrastructure.
 He excels in writing highly technical content, drawing from his background in data science and big data.
 Manik's problem-solving skills and analytical thinking drive him to create impactful content for data professionals, helping them navigate their day-to-day challenges.
 He holds a Bachelor's degree in Computers and Communication, with a minor in Big Data, from Manipal Institute of Technology.